cstuncsik/fp-modern-js-2025/fp-modern-js-2025.md

 ## Step 1: Synchronous, lazy pipeline

-Use Iterator Helpers + flatMap + groupBy + change-by-copy.
+*Use Iterator Helpers + flatMap + groupBy + change-by-copy.*

 ### What happens
-Get paid orders only, expand them to item-level sales, group by category, and rank, all lazily.
-No work happens until a terminal operation runs.
+Get paid orders only, expand them to item-level sales, group by category, and rank, all **lazily**.
+No work happens until a **terminal operation** runs.

 ### Why it matters
-You get clear, declarative dataflow with no accidental mutation.
+You get clear, declarative dataflow with **no accidental mutation**.
 Great for moderate datasets and in-memory sources.

 ```typescript
 // TS 5.6+, Node 22+ or modern browser